DivineRPG/DivineRPG/README.md

 Want to test the mod but you don't know how to compile the mod?
 Here's how.
 Warning: This mod is incomplete and most likely has bugs.
 Not recomended for casual use.

 1. Download [forge](http://files.minecraftforge.net).
-2. Decompile forge with the terminal command `gradlew setupDecompWorkspace`.
+2. Set up a forge workspace with the terminal command `gradlew setupDecompWorkspace`.
 3. Download DivineRPG's source [here](https://github.com/DivineRPG/DivineRPG/archive/master.zip).
 4. Inside the forge folder, copy the files from the source inside `src/main`.
 (Create the `main` folder)
 	* You may need to remove the `resources/mcmod.info` file from the source for it to compile.